quorten/quorten-blog1/_posts/2020-07-02-actual-wxp-vm.md

 boot-ready configuration, the next obvious problem comes up: Windows Product Activation, or WPA for short.
-Because the machine has undergone radical hardware changes, Windows will promptly require re=activation upon boot.
+Because the machine has undergone radical hardware changes, Windows will promptly require re=activation upon login.
 However, if you boot normally, when Windows prompts for re-activation, it will conclude the product is already activated and log you right out, without allowing you to do anything.
 So, here's the way around that issue.